marcboudreau/vault-circleci-auth-plugin/README.md

 * **max_ttl** is a time duration that sets the largest *ttl* that a new token can be assigned in this plugin.

-This plugin supports mapping different policies for specific projects owned by the user or organization specified in the plugin configuration (via the **owner** parameter).
+* **attempts_cache_time** is the time duration that the backend caches login attempts.
+Defaults to `18000s` (5 hours).

+The plugin caches login attempts for and an approximate duration of **attempts_cache_time**.
+The longer this duration, the greater the memory requirement will be.
+However, in order to prevent replay attacks, the plugin must cache the attempt for a duration that exceeds the maximum CircleCI build duration possible.

+## Policy Mapping

-To map specific policies to a project, send a POST request to the `auth/circleci/map/projects/:project` endpoint.
+By default, this plugin doesn't associate any policies with the tokens that it creates, except for the **default** policy.
+To specify which policies are associated, a mapping of project to policies must be provided by sending a POST request to the `auth/circleci/map/projects/:project` endpoint.

 Request parameters:

 * **project** is the name of the CircleCI project being mapped to specific policies.

 * **values** is a comma separated list of policy names to map to the specified project.

+## Authentication

 To create a token with this plugin, send a POST request to the `auth/circleci/login` endpoint.